How To Draft A Circle Skirt Pattern Step-by-step

 This page contains an easy-to-use circular skirt pattern calculator you can use to compute dimensions for different circle skirt types based on your body measurements.

-If you wish to learn more about the math and construction behind the circle skirts, please read this blog post.
+If you wish to learn more about the math and construction behind the skirts, please read this blog post.

 Where is the circle skirt pattern?